data-mie/dbt-course/labs/lab1.md

           description: The timestamp of a customer's most recent order.
   ```

-  (3) Execute `dbt docs generate` in the console at the bottom of your screen to make sure everything is working.
+  (3) Execute `dbt docs generate` in the console to make sure everything is working.
 If it runs successfully, you can click in the top left corner to see your auto-generated documentation.

 </details>